 Our Choir meets every Tuesday at 6:30 p.m. in the Choir Room located in the Educational Building.
 We would love for you to be a part of our worship through song!
 (We have temporarily suspended our normal schedule due to the COVID-19 crisis.
 Please check back for updates!)

 The Bible Study will be led by Pastor Harry Gindhart in the Conference Room.
 We have started out in the Book of Isaiah.
-We will continue to meet every Wednesday unless otherwise informed.
-Come join us for study and discussion!
+We will meet weekly once the threat of COVID19 has passed.

 Ministries that Midland Park UMC support!